Secure-Embedded-Systems/woot2025-GlitchGluck/rtl-demo/README.md

-## Folder Descriptions
+## Folder Descriptions (inside `rtl-demo/`)

 - `software/`
-  Contains the software applications used in each experiment.
-These are the programs executed on the target cores (e.g., buffer overflow, pin verification).
+  Contains the software applications used to exercise the processor during simulation (e.g., test programs that trigger specific behaviors).

 - `hdl/`
-  Includes the RTL descriptions of the processor cores used in the experiments (e.g., OpenMSP430, IBEX, PicoRV32).
+  Includes the RTL design files of the target processor core used for this walkthrough.

 - `fault-free/`
-  Contains the fault-free simulation environment.
-This includes documentation of scan state data and the process for constructing the Dynamic State Transition Graph (DSTG).
+  Holds the fault-free simulation setup.
+This directory documents the scan state data and illustrates how the Dynamic State Transition Graph (DSTG) is constructed from a clean execution trace.